Yeniifan/Anime-Japanese/README.md

 # 動漫日本語

 Learn Japanese through anime we love!
+(Currently supports SPY×FAMILY only.)

 This is a personal project for reading SPY×FAMILY dialogue with furigana, vocabulary lookup, and fill-in-the-blank practice — all running as a static site with no backend.